opnfv/functest/docs/userguide/index.rst

 Tempest `[2]`_ is the reference OpenStack Integration test suite.
 It is a set of integration tests to be run against a live OpenStack cluster.
-Tempest has batteries of tests for:
+Tempest has suites of tests for:

   * OpenStack API validation
   * Scenarios